 The sablefish MSE aims to follow a 3-year cycle in which the operating model is re-fitted to updated fishery and survey biomass indices, catch-at-age, at-sea releases, and tag release-recoveries.
 Each 3-year update also offers an opportunity to revise the conservation and fishery objectives, as well as to propose new candidate MPs.

 Previous BC sablefish assessment and MSE work demonstrated that low recruitment, on average over the past three decades, has contributed to a long-term decline in spawning stock biomass and harvest opportunities.
 Stakeholder and management consultations identified at-sea release mortality of sub-legal sablefish (i.e., fish smaller than 55 cm size limit) as a potential source of mortality that, if reduced or avoided, would improve production of over-55 cm sablefish, spawning stock biomass, and, ultimately, future harvest opportunities (Cox et al. 2019).
+While some management tactics aimed at reducing sub-legal mortality have been identified and implemented, to date management tactics aimed at reducing sub-legal mortality have not been formally evaluated through the sablefish MSE process.
 Indeed, closed-loop simulations suggest that both full avoidance and full retention of sub-legal sablefish may improve both average annual sablefish yield in directed fisheries as well as the probability of stock rebuilding to BMSY (Cox et al. 2011, 2019).
 Unfortunately, full avoidance may not be feasible, especially in trawl fisheries, which encounter sub-legal sablefish as part of fishing operations for other species, while full retention may involve lost fishing opportunities (particularly for the trawl sector) and lower profitability for directed fisheries, because sub-legal sablefish are worth less per-kilogram than legal-sized fish.
 In consultations, industry stakeholders suggested that an ideal solution would involve incentives that shift fishing behaviour toward higher avoidance of sub-legal sablefish.

 The DFO Fisheries Management Branch has, therefore, requested that the Science Branch (i) update the sablefish operating model with the most recent data (up to 2018); (ii) provide an assessment of current stock status; (iii) re-evaluate expected performance of the current MP based on updated operating models; and (iv) evaluate alternative MPs involving sub-legal regulation options aimed at reducing sub-legal sablefish mortality caused by fishing.
 The key challenge in (iv) is identifying regulations that reduce sub-legal mortality for the least impact on fishing opportunities and profitability.